Skip to Main Content

 Samaritan Health Services is led by a highly experienced team of professionals who are committed to helping Samaritan achieve its mission of Building Healthier Communities Together.

-Meet them below, and use the Contact Us feature to share your comments and suggestions about how we are doing toward that goal.
+Read about them below, and use the Contact Us feature to share your comments and suggestions about how we are doing.

 Doug Boysen, JD, MHA